broadinstitute/cromwell/README.md

 * `workflowOptions` - *Optional* JSON file containing options for this workflow execution.
 See the [run](#run) CLI sub-command for some more information about this.
+* `wdlDependencies` - *Optional* ZIP file containing WDL files that are used to resolve import statements.
+Applied equally to all workflowInput sets.

 cURL: